 Add the two cans of coconut milk to the pot.
 See how the creamy coconut oil separates from the liquid?
 YUM.
 If you use light coconut milk, it will most likely be a homogenous mixture.

-Also add your 3 cups of chicken broth (or 1 Tbsp of bouillon plus 3 cups water, in my case).
+Also add your 3 cups of chicken broth.
 Turn the heat on to medium, stir it until it’s smooth and then let it come up to a simmer.

 While you’re waiting for the soup to come up to a simmer, slice the chicken.
 I kind of wish I would have cut slightly smaller pieces so that there would be more of them throughout the soup.